This post may contain affiliate links. Please read our disclosure policy.

 How Much Magnesium Should You Take?

 The National Institute of Health puts the RDA for adults over 31 at 420 mg for males and 310 mg for females (or 350 mg for pregnant females).
-This recommended daily amount should only be viewed as a starting point.
-Some people need higher or lower doses of magnesium for optimal health.
+Recommended doses are between 200 – 400 mg.

 In general, you do not want to rely on a multivitamin for your magnesium.
 The type will likely be less bioavailable and in too small of a dose.